coderick14/SpiderInductions2016/SpiderTask2/README.md

 In case of any trouble, [click here](https://www.linux.com/learn/easy-lamp-server-installation) for a detailed instruction on how to set up a LAMP Server.

 The details about the database and the tables used are as follows :
-+ The user is 'coderick14'@'localhost' with all grant privileges.
++ Create an user with all grant privileges, say "MyUsername"
-+ Password is 9047142795.
++ Set up a password, say "MyPassword
-+ The database name is 'Spider'.
++ Create a database after logging in with the above username and password, say "MyDatabase"
-+ The table name is 'students'.
-The CREATE TABLE command is given below.
++ Create a table with the following CREATE TABLE command.
 CREATE TABLE `students` (
   `NAME` varchar(20) DEFAULT NULL,
   `ROLL_NO` int(9) NOT NULL DEFAULT '0',
   `DEPT` varchar(50) DEFAULT NULL,